 My study abroad child will be coming home soon and has requested Southern food, which for her means grits and biscuits.
-I decided to experiment with shrimp and grits.
-I wanted to try a recipe with sriracha but my gang asked for a more traditional recipe, so I tried this one with andouille sausage.
+I went with Southern shrimp and grits, there’s nothing that says Southern comfort food than a dish made with grits.

 Vinny Gambini: How could it take you five minutes to cook your grits when it takes the entire grit-eating world 20 minutes?

 Mr. Tipton: Um… I’m a fast cook, I guess.

 Vinny Gambini: What?
 I’m sorry I was over there.
 Did you just say you were a fast cook?
 Are we to believe that boiling water soaks into a grit faster in your kitchen than any place on the face of the earth?

 Vinny Gambini: Perhaps the laws of physics cease to exist on your stove.
 Were these magic grits?
 Did you buy them from the same guy who sold Jack his beanstalk beans?

 The trick to good southern grits, is first to not use the instant kind, and follow Joe Pesci’s advice and cook them slow this allows the milk to be absorbed creating a creamy texture.